cereal-s/cherry-plugin/README.md

 Cherry Plugin contains all shortcodes and widgets used in Cherry Framework.
 Also Cherry Framework Import/Export features are also added by Cherry plugin.

+#### v1.2.8.3 ####

+* ADD: changing types of posts selected by the shortcodes, from post to projectpage, see: https://wordpress.org/plugins/project-pages/

 #### v1.2.8.2 ####

 * FIX: `[google_map_ap]` shortcode